cs-fullstack-2020-spring/react-collections-cw-bdavis171/README.md

 # react-collections-cw
+### Nice work!
+And great job completing the challenge
 You will be rendering from a people JSON collection.
 Use the test database content provided in this project and produce output similar to the example in the screenshot below.

 - Create a new top level `AppContainer` component that reads in the JSON array of objects and stores the reference in a variable (hint: copy the data file to your `components` directory and use require())